arnonmoscona/resume/docs/employment-history.md

 * Developed a highly accurate, yet HIPPA compliant **solution for highly accurate date of death determination** by using multiple sources of variable reliability, including hospitals and obituary data
 * As part and parcel of this, also developed a sophisticated and innovative and automated **entity resolution framework for reconciling patient identity** across multiple data sources with inconsistent identification with capabilities **exceeding what can be found in commercially available EMPI systems**

-The team and I also developed a highly scaleable and cost effective data processing, normalization, and projection system for creating flexible and adaptive end to end analytical pipelines from raw data through normalization and inference, through analytics through final product.
+**Data pipeline innovation:** The team and I also developed a highly scaleable and cost effective data processing, normalization, and projection system for creating flexible and adaptive end to end analytical pipelines from raw data through normalization and inference, through analytics through final product.
+This pipeline leverages high partitioning, S3/parquet based storage, integration with the KMS APIs, local and Redis based caching, real time monitoring, execution framework independence, lazy evaluation, schema free.

 Key technologies in use: